Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 Macau (a Special Administrative Region of China)

 Possibly legal to use, illegal to sell.
-On Dec.
-5, 2022 a law banning the manufacture, distribution, sale, import, export, and transport in and out of Macau of all vaping products will take effect.
+In late 2022 a law took effect that bans the manufacture, distribution, sale, import, export, and transport of all vaping products.
 While personal use may be technically legal, there seems to be no way to acquire products without violating the import or transport bans

 Malaysia